tomjenningss/OL-Blockchain/README.md

 `http://localhost:9080/LibertyProject/System/helloworld`

 ## Query what is already on the ledger:

-The blockchain network has cars already on the network and you can view them by hitting the `QueryCar/AllCars` endpoint:
+As we are using a pre loaded blockchain network cars are already on the network and you can view them by hitting the `QueryCar/AllCars` endpoint:

 `http://localhost:9080/LibertyProject/System/QueryCar/AllCars`

-and you can check the OL terminal with the returned cars and it will also display on the webserver:
+and you can check the OL terminal with the returned cars and it will also display on the Web Browser:

+### Web Browser output
 ```json
 Queried all Cars Successfully.
 Cars: